Table of Contents

 Benefits & Stipulations of Liquidity

-Liquid assets can provide flexibility.
+- Liquid assets can provide flexibility.
 If you need to spend money, you can get funds quickly from liquid sources.
-Money placed in Federal Deposit Insurance Corporation (FDIC)-insured bank accounts is also insured (up to the $250,000 limit per account) in case the bank fails, which is unlikely.
+Money placed in Federal Deposit Insurance Corporation (FDIC)-insured bank accounts is also insured (up to the $250,000 limit per account) in case the bank fails, which is unlikely.1

 Many people keep both liquid and non-liquid assets in order to help diversify their wealth.
 Having liquid assets on hand can help if you have an immediate need for cash.
 If you keep too much in non-liquid assets, you may be forced to make sacrifices or take on debt whenever you need to raise cash.

-As with many other things in personal finance, the balance of liquid vs. non-liquid assets that works best for you will ultimately depend on your own financial goals and needs, and how you plan to fund them.
+As with many other things in personal finance, the balance of liquid vs. non-liquid assets that works best for you will depend on your own financial goals, and how you plan to fund them.
 Consider consulting with a qualified financial representative to help ensure you have adequate liquidity should an emergency arise.